Prakashjadhav1994/Personal-Lib---AI-ML-NLP-CV/Explaining Transformers Logic.md

 ## 2. Tokenizers and Tokenization

 Tokenizers are tools that convert text into previously explained tokens — small, machine-readable pieces that a language model can understand and process.<br/>
-Each model is trained with a specific vocabulary — a list of all tokens it understands.
+A Tokenizer is a part of the Model's Identity; each model is trained with a specific vocabulary — a list of all tokens it understands.
 The tokenizer must match exactly what the model learned.<br/>

 | Tokenizer Type           | Description                       | Used In                      |
 | ------------------------ | --------------------------------- | ---------------------------- |